 As an actor, he has worked and studied with some of the finest professionals in the city.
 As a comedian, Sayre is regular guest at Homo-Comicus at the Gotham Comedy Club and contributing writer to Murray Hill’s ShowBiz on MTVX.
 As a gay, Justin has excelled at scarf placement, devilish quips, and a healthy but firm love of the American musical.

 An evening of his short plays, Justin Sayre Is Alive and Well… Writing – called one of the “Top 10 Events on the New York Stage” by the New York Daily News – sold out two shows at Ars Nova in 2012.
 Sayre’s play, The Click of the Lock, was a finalist for the Eugene O’Neill Theater Conference and debuted at The Cherry Lane Theatre starring Randy Harrison.
 Sayre is a contributor to The Huffington Post, Logo TV's NewNowNext and Flavorwire, as well offering playful and witty love advice at The Date Report.
-He is currently a staff writer for 2 Broke Girls on CBS-TV and is his debut novel Husky was released by Penguin Books in 2015, with a sequel to follow next year.
+He was recently a staff writer for 2 Broke Girls on CBS-TV and is his debut novel Husky was released by Penguin Books in 2015, with its sequel Pretty coming in July 2017.

 Justin's podcast "Sparkle & Circulate" was recently named among the "10 Comedy Podcasts You Should Listen To" by Backstage.
-His one-man play "Love's Refrain" debuted at LaMaMa in April and “The Gay Agenda,” his debut comedy album, is now available on iTunes.
+His one-man play "Love's Refrain" debuted at LaMaMa in April 2016. and “The Gay Agenda,” Justin's debut comedy album - hailed as one of 2016’s “Best Things in Comedy” by The Comedy Bureau - is now available on iTunes and as a physical CD.